cloudmesh-community/fa19-516-168/project/report.md

 use NIST OpenAPI specification for formulation abstract data ware housing services

+- Learn about various data warehouse solution provided by major cloud provide (AWS,Azure,Google)
-- Learn about cloud base database warehouse and interaction with database from cloud or local machine
+- Learn to work with cloud base datawarehouse and interaction with datawarehouse from cloud or local machine
 - Learn about Open APIs
-- Understand data flow from/to cloud and database
+- Understand data flow from/to datawarehouse, cloud and local
-- Learn and compare data warehouse services provided my Azure and other (AWS/Google)) cloud providers

 showcase on an application